judywangstat/HCP/README.md

 ## Reproducibility

-This repository is dedicated to the R package implementation and contains only the core functions of the HCPclust method.

-All reproducibility materials are maintained in a separate repository.
-This includes complete scripts, data-processing pipelines, and configuration details required to fully reproduce the simulation results and real-data analyses presented in the paper.
+This repository contains only the **R package**, which provides the core functions for the HCPclust method.
+All **reproducibility materials** are maintained in a separate repository, which includes complete scripts, data-processing pipelines, and configuration details required to fully reproduce the simulation results and real-data analyses presented in the paper.

 [link]